 Looking for the most efficient and entertaining way to visit many of the things to do in Washington DC with kids?
 Look no further because Old Town Trolley Tours offers parents a relaxing way to tour all the best DC attractions for kids.
 Parents don’t have to worry about searching for directions to the National Air and Space Museum or finding parking while traveling from all of Washington DC’s best attractions.
 Our hop on and hop off trolley tours allow the parents to concentrate on having fun with their kids instead of worrying about logistics.
+If you only have a few days to spend in DC with your family, you’ll want to make the most of your time in the city.
+America’s capital city is home to many memorials, museums and attractions to interest people of all ages.
+With these time crunch tips, you’ll be able to see the highlights, experience DC’s rich history and enjoy the most important things to do with family.

 Old Town Trolley Tours are great for the whole family!
 Download kids’ activities.